First-order optimality conditions for non-commutative optimization problems: Applications

 Note that, when dealing with Bell inequalities, it is more usual to formulate the problem as a maximization instead of a minimization \cite{NPA2007}.
 One can adapt the KKT constraints for maximization by simply flipping the sign of the positivity conditions \eqref{eq:bell_positivity}.

-In order for the interior point algorithm to work reliably, it is vital to ensure that the problem we are solving is strictly feasible, that is, that there exists a point that satisfies all the equality constraints and has strictly positive eigenvalues in the positive semidefiniteness constraints \cite{Drusvyatskiy2017}.
+Most commercial SDP solvers are based on interior-point methods, as they guarantee fast and accurate results.
+In order for interior point algorithms to work reliably, it is however vital to ensure that the problem we are solving is strictly feasible, that is, that there exists a point that satisfies all the equality constraints and has strictly positive eigenvalues in the positive semidefiniteness constraints \cite{Drusvyatskiy2017}.
 Although the vanilla NPA hierarchy is always strictly feasible \cite{Tavakoli2023}, this is in general not true when additional constraints are enforced \cite{Araujo2023}.
 This is in fact the case here, as the matrix $\gamma$ will necessarily have linearly dependent columns, and therefore some of its eigenvalues will be zero.
 To see that, we use Eq.~\eqref{eq:bell_equality_gamma} to rewrite Eq.~\eqref{eq:bell_positivity_gamma} as

 This implies that a sufficient condition for some columns $\gamma_{\_j}$ to be linearly dependent is that the corresponding operators $[H,m_j]$ are linearly dependent.
 This is always the case if $m_j = \id$, as $[H,\id]=0$, or if $\{m_j\}_j$ is a set of monomials that can express $H$ itself, as $[H,H]=0$.
 Additional linear dependencies can show up for specific choices for $H$.
 In the Bell inequalities we consider in this section, the only additional dependencies that appeared were in the case of the tilted CHSH \eqref{eq:tilted_chsh}, for which $[H,\{A_0,A_1\}] = [H,\{B_0,B_1\}] = 0$.
 We removed these dependencies simply by removing enough monomials from the set used to define $\gamma$.
 We verified numerically that after doing that, the problem was always strictly feasible.